atlasphp/Atlas.Orm/docs/_reading.md

-# Reading Records and RecordSets
+# Reading Records From The Database

 Use Atlas to retrieve a single Record, or many Records in a RecordSet, from the database.

-## Reading a Record
+## Reading A Record

 Use the `fetchRecord()` method to retrieve a single Record.
 It can be called either by primary key, or with a `select()` query.